jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

   + You can generate the cert manually or there is a process to automate the creation of a self-signed cert
   + [https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04 "Self Signed Tutorial")
 * Modify the Webserver configuration to serve only on 443
-* Enable and start the firwall service allowing connections on port 22 and port 80 and 443
+* Enable and start the firewall service allowing connections on port 22 and port 80 and 443
   + Enable and start the Webserver Service
 * Format and create a mount point called ```/mnt/disk1``` and ```/mnt/disk2```
   + create and LVM volume PGs, VG, and a single LG with XFS on this volume.